faenrandir/a_careful_examination/documents/miscellaneous/discourages_makeup.md

+---
+title: "LDS Church discourages make-up"
+permalink: /discouraging-makeup/
+doctype: snippet
+layout: page
+---

 I came from a family where my sisters were strongly encouraged to only use a very light amount of makeup.
 This advice (i.e., use some makeup but only a light amount) is explicit and implicit throughout the Church.

 Here are just a few examples (with emphasis added):